QSD-Group/QSDsan/docs/source/FAQ.rst

        ExecutableNotFound: failed to execute ['dot', '-Kdot', '-Tpng'], make sure the Graphviz executables are on your systems' PATH

+or if you cannot get any diagram at all.
 It is likely that your ``graphviz`` is not configured correctly.

 This `post <https://stackoverflow.com/questions/35064304/runtimeerror-make-sure-the-graphviz-executables-are-on-your-systems-path-aft>`_ provides a lot of useful information, and this normally can be solved by:

     .. code:: bash